-Tips to Survive as an Expat in Florence
+Tips to survive as an expat in Florence

 FLORENCE - Surviving as an expat can be more challenging than you imagine.
 You might have to go through several cycles of frustration, homesickness, and much more before you finally adjust to your new environment.
 However, with the right information and tips, you can anticipate likely challenges and avoid some of the problems you could face along the way.
 In this article, we will be sharing some tips that will make living an expat life easy and enjoyable.

 Florence is one of the best destinations in Italy, especially for art lovers.
 Are you wondering whether is difficult to find housing in Florence?
-You can get a nice and comfortable apartment from 700 euors per month.
+You can get a nice and comfortable apartment from 700 euros per month.
 However, surviving as an expat in Florence can be quite challenging.
 To make the journey less challenging for you, we have put together some tips that can help you survive as a new expat.

 1. Know What to Expect

 The first thing you should do when moving to a new country is thoroughly research the country you are moving to.
 Every country has its own way of operating.
 So, you have to familiarize yourself with the customs of the country beforehand to avoid making a cultural gaffe when you get there.
 Get familiar with their food, lifestyle, art, and even a bit of their history and beliefs.
+Finding out about rental opportunities is also good preparation https://rentola.nl/

 Also, try and learn their language beforehand even if it is just the basics.
 At least you will know how to greet and ask for directions in their language.
 Knowing how to communicate in their mother tongue will definitely save you a lot of headaches.